Information regarding the new Mayoral Development Corporation set up in 2015 for the Old Oak and Park Royal area in West London.

 - 65,000 new jobs

-- Gross development value of £26bn, with £7.1bn per annum added to the UK economy; and
+- gross development value of £26bn, with £7.1bn per annum added to the UK economy

 Wormwood Scrubs will be protected and enhanced for local people, Londoners and wildlife to enjoy, and Park Royal will be protected to ensure it becomes an even more successful industrial location.
 The UK’s largest regeneration scheme will create a place where people will aspire to live, work, play and visit, time and time again.